 It’s amazing how many things you learn when you do a project that you’ve never done before.
 Oh, the skillz you acquire!

 And yes….there will be trial and error.
 This is just a sampling of the decorative tacks I wasted in trying to get them hammered in PROPERLY!

 I’ve done a previous reupholstered chair ions ago when I started this blog (hahaha, looking at that post now makes me laugh at how ridiculously fuzzy my pictures!).
 But that chair was a piece of cake compared to nailing on 276 decorative tacks onto a vintage chair makeover when you’ve never done it before!
 EEK!

 For long-term readers of this blog (lol, maybe five of you brave souls??
 Shout out to y’all!), you’ll remember this chair from last year when I attempted to reupholster the chair with a butter knife…..you know, the “tool” that you resort to when you can’t find any real tools?
 Yeah–that.

 Inside of the chair….NOT pretty!

 I think this is the most fun (and most difficult!) part of reupholstering a chair, too.
 It all depends on the look you’re going for.
 I really wanted something classic and pretty.
 It’s a very traditional-looking chair, so I didn’t want to go all modern and crazy on it.
 Plus, I knew I wanted it in my bedroom, and with the Rainwashed paint colors, I knew a white chair with tan fabric would look really nice!

 Did you know that HGTV makes fabric now?!
-Click here to check out their line of fabrics.
-Actually, OnlineFabricStore.net is a great place to buy fabrics online.
+Actually, OnlineFabricStore.com is a great place to buy fabrics online.
 The selection is awesome and I find their site cleaner to use than some other online fabric stores!